standardhealth/cimpl-doc/docs/cimpl6Reference.md

 >**Note:** When using `includes`, special mapping syntax is required.
 See [Slicing](#slicing).

 ### Only Constraint
 Values can have multiple data types.
-Use the `only` constraint to narrow the choice of data types.
+Use the `only` constraint in an Element to narrow the choice of data types.
 The `only` constraint can only be applied to a Value that has multiple choices.
-It cannot be applied to properties or value choices.
+It cannot be applied to properties or individual value choices.

 | Example | Syntax |
 |----------|---------|